seomoz/qless/README.md

 	scripts that are actually run within the `Redis` server, which means performance, atomicity, and that clients are easy to write.
 Clients are merely responsible for providing a reasonable structure from which to invoke these Lua scripts.
+1. __Retry logic__ -- Every job has a number of retries associated with it, which are renewed when it is put into a new queue or completed.
+If a job is repeatedly dropped, then it is presumed to be problematic, and is automatically failed.
+1. __Tagging / Tracking__ -- Mark jobs you're interested in (perhaps associated with
+	testing, or user issues) for tracking, and `qless` will maintain a list of such jobs for you.
+At this time you can also provide additional tags to help identify the job when displayed.
+I've personally found this features _extremely_ helpful when monitoring jobs associated with user issues.
+1. __Worker Can Have More Than One Job__ -- Some jobs can be done in parallel, and as such, a worker can take on multiple jobs.
+The requirements for this worker are the same -- it must maintain the locks on all the jobs it has, but so long as it does, this is considered valid.
+For example, a worker might a crawler, in which case it problably wants to concurrently be crawling several different sets of urls.
+1. __Worker Data__ -- We keep track of the jobs that a worker has locks on at any given time for quick access.
+The API endpoint also reports which of those jobs are stalled and which are active, and can list all the known workers.

 Using
 =====